Fit Families Supplemental Nutrition Education Program (SNAP-Ed) is a successful behavior change program for...

 For families in WIC…

 - Families enrolled in Fit Families will make an individual healthy habits goal that they will work on for 12 months.
 The Fit Families coach follows up with the family monthly for guidance, support, and tools to make the changes.
-Participants receive incentive prizes to help motivate the healthy behavior changes.
+Participants receive incentive prizes to help motivate healthy behavior changes.

 - Fit Families Coach guides Community partnership staff to become a Fit Families Center and to adopt an organizational or agency wellness policy to encourage staff to model healthy habits.